freibergergarcia/custom-post-types-taxonomies/README.md

 ## Why Custom PTT?

-Custom PTT is designed to provide developers with a simple and efficient way to extend the built-in functionality of WordPress.
+Custom PTT is designed to provide creators and developers with a simple and efficient way to extend the built-in functionality.
+No need for code knowledge, anyone should be able to install, register new Custom Post Types and Custom Taxonomies and start using them.

 ## Features

 Once the plugin is activate, there is no need to generate any code for you to put in your `theme` or `plugin`.

-We register the Custom Post Types and Custom Taxonomies for you.
+**We initialize the Custom Post Types and Custom Taxonomies for you**.

 - Easily add Custom Taxonomies
 - Easily add Custom Post Types